sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 An experimental feature on [sourcegraph.com/search](https://sourcegraph.com/search) will automatically create an [LSIF index](https://docs.sourcegraph.com/user/code_intelligence/lsif) for eligible repositories based on their popularity, so that the repository will have precise results on hover, definition, and reference operations.
 We are currently able to index Go repositories containing a go.mod file that do not require additional build steps, and are working on expanding the set of eligible repositories to support additional languages and more sophisticated repository structures.

 To see this experiment in action, find a Go repository hosted on GitHub that has not been picked up by Sourcegraph.
-Then, visit that repository on sourcegraph.com/search.
-After navigating through the code base for a while, you should see the hover tooltips and definition results become more accurate.
+Then, visit that repository on [sourcegraph.com/search](https://sourcegraph.com/search).
+After navigating through the codebase for a while, you should see the hover tooltips and definition results become more accurate.

 Currently, a repository will need 50 navigation events (hovers, jump to definition, find references) to trigger the auto-indexing procedure.
 We are continually tuning these heuristics to bring precise results to more repositories faster.